They say…

 Jon is known for his contemporary hoppy pale ales and ‘Freestyle Fridays’ rarities but the beer that most impressed me was the brewery’s take on a traditional English brown bitter, Brigstow.
 It’s made with exclusively English hops – Challenger for bitterness and substantial amounts of Fuggles and East Kent Goldings – with crystal malt and caramalt giving a firm backbone.

-My pint from the cask at the Three Tuns was a warm amber colour with an orangey-beige head and a smooth, very chaffy and classic aroma with leafy hops.
-The palate, too, had that chaffy cereal and hopsack character, with clean malt, distinctive autumn fruit and notes, honey and bittering citrus.
+My pint from the at the Three Tuns was a warm amber colour with an orangey-beige head and a smooth, very chaffy and classic aroma with leafy hops.
+The palate, too, had that chaffy cereal and hopsack character, with clean malt, distinctive autumn fruit and orange notes, honey and bittering citrus.

 A spicy swallow set up a hop-dominated finish with a solid grainy backdrop, with pithy grapefruit bitterness and earthy vegetal notes balanced by honey and biscuit.